lisonge/vite-plugin-monkey/packages/vite-plugin-monkey/README.md

 - external cdn url inject to userscript @require
 - external module inject to userscript @resource
 - use GM_api by ESM import with type hints
+- intelligently collect GM_api that is used and automatically configure userscript @grant comment
 - support to generate the correct sourceMap mapping when build dist.user.js
 - when vite preview, auto open browser install dist.user.js
 - full typescript support and vite feature